WeblateOrg/weblate/docs/admin/install.rst

 Filesystem permissions
 ----------------------

-Weblate process needs to be able to read and write to the directory where it keeps data - :setting:`DATA_DIR`.
+The Weblate process needs to be able to read and write to the directory where it keeps data - :setting:`DATA_DIR`.

-The default configuration places them in same tree as Weblate sources, however you might prefer to move these to better location such as :file:`/var/lib/weblate`.
+The default configuration places them in the same tree as Weblate sources, however you might prefer to move these to better location such as :file:`/var/lib/weblate`.